Crozier Catholic School Scholarships

 - Are part-time and contract employees eligible?

 This program was designed to respond specifically to Bishop Olmsted’s concern that many full-time employees of the diocese – especially teachers - are not able to afford to send their own kids to Catholic schools.
-The scholarship is, in part, an added benefit and incentive to those who work for the Church.
+The scholarship is, in part, a way for others to show how much they value those who work in the Church.

-Part-time and contract employees are genuinely appreciated and valued even though they are not eligible for this employee benefit.
+Part-time and contract employees are genuinely appreciated and valued even though they are not eligible, at this time.